Advertisement

 2) ISOs – Keep them below 1000 ISO, ideally at 200 or below during the day and between 400-640 during the night time reception.
 Again, we could go into more depth about grain, exposing for the background, sensor quality, etc, but it’s best to keep it simple.

-Update 12/26/2010: We realize that this is highly dependent on your camera system.
+We realize that this is highly dependent on your camera system.
 The 1000 ISO rule applies to older Prosumer Cameras like the Canon 50D and below.
-With Canon 5D’s, Canon 7D’s and up (and their Nikon Equivalents), you can can go up to 2000 ISO and maybe even all the way up to 3200 ISO in certain situations.
+With Canon 5D’s, Canon 7D’s and up (and their Nikon Equivalents), you can go up to 3200 ISO in certain situations.

 3) Shooting Over The Shoulder – Find a different angle.
 Besides missing opportunities for some interesting perspectives, shooting over the shoulder creates duplicate images and therefore more work in the filtering and post production processes.
 We realize that some of you may be coming out to work for us with the primary objective of building your portfolio, but your main objective should always be to help the team deliver the best possible product.
 Your portfolio will come in time and with enough shoots; and in fact, some of the best shots from our weddings have been from the secondary angle, with an interesting foreground or a unique perspective.